-The 2023 tax season began January 29, 2024, when the IRS began accepting and processing 2023 tax year returns; the deadline to file is April 15, 2024, for most taxpayers unless an extension was requested.
+The 2024 e-file tax season began January 27, 2025, when the Internal Revenue Service (IRS) began accepting and processing e-filed 2024 tax year returns; the deadline to file is April 15, 2025, for most taxpayers unless an extension was requested.
 ABLE account owners are not required to file income taxes simply because they have an ABLE account.
 A person may need to file taxes if they have employment income, Social Security Disability Insurance Benefits (SSDI), retirement income, investment earnings, or dividends.
 ABLE account owners, whether they work or not, may be eligible for tax deductions or credits which could result in an income tax refund.
-All account owners are encouraged to file their 2023 tax return online to claim tax credits or deductions which may result in a refund which may be saved.
-An income tax refund may be directly deposited and saved in an ABLE account without impacting public benefits.
+All account owners are encouraged to file their 2024 tax return online to claim tax credits or deductions which may result in a refund which may be saved.
+An income tax refund may be directly deposited, saved and invested in an ABLE account without impacting public benefits.